Ian Davis (businessman)

 Davis was born in Kent, England.
 Prior to becoming managing director, he was office manager of McKinsey's London and UK office.
 He has an undergraduate degree in Philosophy, Politics and Economics from Balliol College, University of Oxford.
-He is a member of the board of BP.

 He is the brother of former Reed Elsevier chairman Crispin Davis.
 His twin brother is Sir Nigel Davis, a Court of Appeal judge.

-Davis is a Non-Executive Director at Johnson & Johnson, BP, Teach For All, Big Society Trust and Majid Al Futtaim Group.
-He is a Senior Adviser to Apax Partners, a Non-Executive Board Member at the UK Cabinet Office and an Advisory Director of King Abdullah Petroleum Studies and Research Centre.

-He is currently chairman of Rolls-Royce Holdings.
+He is currently chairman of Thoughtworks.